ipfs/ipfs-blog/src/_blog/2023-04-mutli-gateway-browser-client.md

   * Note: not all CID multibase encodings are supported yet.
 * If the name is not formatted as a CIDv1, a DNS request is created for the appropriate TXT record to resolve it as a DNSLink.

-IPNS names may point to other IPNS names, in which case this process repeats.
-More commonly they point at an IPFS DAG, in which case ipfs-chromium will then load that content.
+IPNS names may point to other IPNS names, in which case this process recurses.
+More commonly they point at an IPFS DAG, in which case ipfs-chromium will then load that content as described above.

 ## Bottom Line